code-withme-biz/AndHooker/readme.md

+# AndHooker

-Hooker for ARM, ARM64 and X86
+## Android hooker for ARM, ARM64 and X86

-Hooker is a library to invoke Java method after injection.
-It had been tested under Android 7.0.
-This project will generate libhook.so for each platform eg ARM, ARM64 and X86.
-First of all libhook.so must be injected before any calling of java method.
+AndHooker is to inject DEX or APK to any Android process after injection.
+The project will generate libhook.so file which will be loaded to target process.

-Check out AndInjector repo to see how to inject DEX to any android process(app)
+Check out AndInjector repo to see how to load libhook.so

+### Build process
+cd jni
+ndk-build

+Library files can be found in libs folder.